babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 ##### `babylon` Contract

-The `babylon` contract also has an interface for handling the forwarding of slashing information and evidence upstream, from the BSN to Babylon.
-This is done through the `Slashing` execution handler, which handles the slashing information and evidence originated on the BSN side (in the  `btc-finality` contract), and forwards it to the Babylon `zonconcierge` module, through the `ConsumerSlashing` inbound (from Babylon's point of view) IBC packet.
+The `babylon` contract also has an interface for handling the forwarding of slashing information and evidence upstream, from the BSN to Babylon Genesis.
+This is done through the `Slashing` execution handler, which handles the slashing information and evidence originated on the BSN side (in the  `btc-finality` contract), and forwards it to the Babylon Genesis `zonconcierge` module, through the `ConsumerSlashing` inbound (from Babylon's point of view) IBC packet.
-This message is part of cascaded slashing, in which the slashing of a finality provider on a BSN chain results in the undelegation of the involved BTC on the Babylon side and on other BSN chains as well.
+This message is part of cascaded slashing, in which the slashing of a finality provider on a BSN chain results in the undelegation of the involved BTC on Babylon Genesis and on other BSN chains as well.

 ##### `btc-staking` Contract